"Hey, Marina! Got any plans for the holidays?"

 With a quick clear of her throat, she adopted her best suave smile.
 "How does it look?"

-All she got was a giggled in response, as Marina delighted beyond words.
+All she got was a giggle in response, as Marina seemed delighted beyond words.

 "Oh!"
 Marina jolted in place before throwing her attention towards the box in her hands.